mcginleyireland/irishbaking.github.io/_posts/2020-11-28-christmas-stained-glass-star-cookies.md

     **Bake**

+    1. Crush up your Jolly Ranchers or Lolly Pops if you're not going to be using Isomalt.
+    2. Don't place the Isomalt, Jolly Ranchers or Lolly Pops in the cookie holes just yet.
-    1. Bake for 10-15 mins at 160°C (320°F).
+    3. Bake for cookies for 7-12 mins at 160°C (320°F).
 (Keep an eye on them to get make sure they're all the same color)
+    4. Take out the cookies and add the Isomalt, Jolly Ranchers or Lolly Pops in the center of the cookies.
+    5. Bake for another 3 minutes or less at the same temperature.
-    2. Let them cool for 5-10 mins and place them on a wire rack to cool more.
+    6. Let them cool for 5-10 mins and place them on a wire rack to cool more.
+The Isomalt will be difficult to remove from the baking tray straight away.

-    **Cookie Filling**

-    1. With an electric whisk, whisk the butter, sugar and 40-50g of the jam together.
-    2. Clip the end of the piping bag and add a small nozzle to it.
-Put the mixture into the piping bag.
-    3. Get another piping bag and add the remaining jam to it.
-(It's ok to just wack the jam onto the cookie instead of using another pipebag)
-    4. Pipe the filling around the edge of each biscuit (the ones with no hole in the middle).
-Fill the middle space with jam.
-    5. Then press the biscuit with a star hole on top of cookie you have put filling and jam on.

 ---
 These Christmas Cookies look great and taste great.
 A little bit of work for something that will honestly be gone in minutes!
 Put the kettle on these are going to be good.